-2nd Grade R-Controlled Vowels (ar, or, er) Worksheets
+2nd grade r-controlled vowels (ar, or, er) worksheets

 Second graders sort the bossy r patterns quickly and take on the real spelling challenge: er, ir, and ur sound identical, so words like nurse, first, and letter must be remembered by sight.
-Sorting keeps those spellings in front of their eyes while the sound columns stay anchored by ear.

 The kind of words you'll sort